EdinbR/EdinbR.github.io/_posts/2018-06-13-june-meeting.markdown

 ## Hi everyone,
 <br/>
 This month's meeting will be held on Wednesday **20th of June**, at **5.30pm, in room S.1, 7 George Square** (see map below).
 As usual, the meeting will be followed by drinks and chat in the Potting Shed.
 Our meetings are open for all to attend, and newcomers / beginners are very welcome!

-Our speaker is [Peter McKenna](https://psych.hw.ac.uk/people/f-m/dr-peter-mckenna.html) - research associate at Heriot-Watt University investigating whether technology can facilitate or enhance children's problem solving/executive functioning abilities.
+Our speaker is [Dr. Peter McKenna](https://psych.hw.ac.uk/people/f-m/dr-peter-mckenna.html), whose research interests lie in the psychological and societal impact of technology.
+This includes the mediatory effects of videogame play on cognition, human-robot interaction, and technologies for special populations such as individual's with autism-spectrum disorder (ASD).
+Peter is currently a research associate on the EPSRC funded [SoCoRo project](http://www.socoro.net).
+He and the team are developing a socially competent robot to teach adults with an ASD social and employment skills.
 In this talk, he will be telling us about:

 **Tidyverse methods for HRI research**<br/>